-Of note, there are no tests for irritant contact dermatitis.
-Tell your health care provider about any irritating substances or chemicals that you regularly come into contact with (including cosmetics, lotions, and nail polish).
+Note: there are no tests for irritant contact dermatitis.
+Tell your healthcare provider about any irritating substances or chemicals that you regularly come into contact with (including cosmetics, lotions, and nail polish).

 With either type of contact dermatitis, you can avoid substances you suspect to see if the rash goes away.

 The form of treatment will depend on the cause of your dermatitis.
 Common treatments include: